 Upon hire, required enrollment in the 401(a) retirement program, with contributions ranging from 3 - 6% of your gross income.
-This amount is matched by the county, and is irrevocable until a new plan agreement is adopted.
+This amount is matched by the county and is irrevocable until a new plan agreement is adopted.
 An optional 457 Retirement Plan is also offered, in addition.

 Grand County is located in the heart of the Rocky Mountains just 90 miles west of Denver.
 The county seat is Hot Sulphur Springs.
-Grand County is 1,850 square miles in size, and has a year-round population of approximately 12,600 people.
+Grand County is 1,850 square miles in size and has a year-round population of approximately 14,600 people.
 Because Grand County offers year-round recreation, it is not uncommon to have in excess of 35,000 people on any given weekend, winter, spring, summer, or fall.

 Some of our popular hot spots are Winter Park Resort, Mary Jane Ski Area, Sol Vista Resort, Lake Granby, Shadow Mountain Reservoir, Grand Lake and Rocky Mountain National Park.
 Grand County is also known as a “Sportsman’s Paradise.”
-Grand County has some of the best big game hunting and fishing with in the state of Colorado.
+Grand County has some of the best big game hunting and fishing within the state of Colorado.